-Running Linux on an ancient Netbook.
+Run Linux on an ancient netbook.

 I recently adopted an old Samsung NC10 netbook.
 I could've binned or recycled it, but something about it felt good.
 I guess it's a similar feeling to handling an old Thinkpad.
 It has a retro and almost brutalist look and feel to it without the heft.